Running a Model on the Edge Tutorial¶

 Under Endpoint Configuration, select the following inputs and outputs for the model:

 Finally, click Deploy.
-A message displays at the top of the page once the model is deployed successfully.
+A message displays at the top of the screen once the model is deployed successfully.

 4. View Model Output¶